🇲🇾 Malaysia

 Best fit: Civil servants and government-linked employees

-If you are a Malaysian civil servant (Grade A11–VU7) with salary deduction eligibility through Biro Angkasa or JPA, Bank Islam is consistently one of the top-3 cheapest options alongside Bank Rakyat and BSN.
-The automatic salary deduction structure means zero risk of missed payment, zero late fees, and typically the lowest profit rates available in the market.
-For civil servants needing more than RM 200,000 (Bank Rakyat's cap), Bank Islam is the only Islamic option going up to RM 300,000.
+If you are a Malaysian civil servant (Grade A11–VU7) with salary deduction eligibility through Biro Angkasa or JPA, Bank Islam is consistently one of the top-3 Islamic options alongside Bank Rakyat (from 4.92%) and BSN MyRinggit-i (from 4.60%).
+The automatic salary deduction structure means zero risk of missed payment, zero late fees, and access to the Tawarruq tier (SBR + 2.43% = 5.18% effective).
+All three banks now cap at RM 400,000 over 10 years, so the choice comes down to your existing salary-crediting bank and which scheme your employer's HR routes through.

 Good fit: Muslims seeking a trusted Islamic financing brand